 “…Make a list of all your debt.
 For each loan, jot down the following: how much you owe right now, your interest rate, and your minimum monthly payment,” advises Creech.He advises you focus on those loans with an interest rate of 10% or greater.

 “Assuming you’ve made your minimum monthly loan payments, pay off the highest after-tax interest rate debt first.
 If that’s credit card debt at 17%, for example, then by paying that down you’re effectively getting a 17% return on your money. … In contrast, getting a 17% return on your money through investing is difficult, high-risk, and anything but guaranteed,” he adds.

 “If, for example, your employer offers a 100% match on the first 3% of your contributions, then you should contribute 3% of your salary into your retirement plan.
 Why?
 You’re earning a 100% return on that portion of your retirement account contributions,” says Creech.

-This applies to paying off your high-interest credit card, as well as contributing to your retirement.
+“That way, you don’t have the pain of writing a check or sending a payment each month.”This applies to paying off your high-interest credit card, as well as contributing to your retirement.
 He also says some people respond to the psychological benefit of seeing debt disappear more quickly and prefer to pay their loans with the lowest balances first.